-We budget about $500 each year to growth.
-This includes planting new trees, grapes, berry bushes, landscaping and irrigation.
+We budget about $500 each year to grow.
+This includes planting new trees, grapes, berry bushes, landscaping, and irrigation.

 We see the fruits of our labor grow each year.
 Even though we have a limited budget for growth we do see our land gowning in value each and every year.

 Tools – Living on a farm and homesteading requires that you have basic tools at your disposal.